 Yes, cold weather is bad for wireless headphones.
-Most wireless headphones come with lithium-ion batteries which drain faster during the cold weather.
-In extreme cold temperatures, it may even shut down the device.
+Most wireless headphones come with lithium-ion batteries which drain faster during cold weather.
+In extremely cold temperatures, it may even shut down the device.
 However, cold weather does not impact Bluetooth connectivity.

 So why does this occur and what can you do to reduce the impact?

 Unless you’re in extremely cold weather, the cold itself won’t damage your headphones.
 The circuitry and components of the headphones will only be an issue well after it’s too cold for you to be outside!